 telnet zeus.cs.kun.nl

 remote host.
-In essence it makes many programs unusable when they are not going through TERM
+In essence it makes many programs unusable when they are not going through TERM, while TERM is

 running.
 Unfortunately, most UDP programs